What is herpes?

 Are tests required to diagnose herpes?

 If sores are present, the doctor usually does not need to confirm the existence of the virus with a test, as it is already evident.
 However, sometimes tests can be carried out to confirm if the infection is affecting other organs in the body.

 Treatment for herpes usually attempts to control and manage the virus, as it cannot yet be eradicated from the body.
 Treatments can come in the form of oral medication, usually in the form of an antiviral tablet, or a topical treatment (applied to the skin).

-In order to prevent against genital herpes spreading to others, sex should be avoided until any sores have cleared up.
+In order to prevent genital herpes spreading to others, sex should be avoided until any sores have cleared up.
 When sores are present, the condition is especially contagious.
 When symptoms are not present, it is important to use a condom in order to prevent the virus from spreading.
 In the case of oral herpes, try to avoid kissing others if a cold sore is present.

-What specialist treats herpes?
+Which specialist treats herpes?

 Usually it will be a dermatologist who will detect the symptoms of oral herpes sores in the patient and who will analyse the wounds.
-In cases of genital herpes, a gynaecologist or urologist may be the one to make a diagnosis and recommend treatment.
+In cases of genital herpes, a gynaecologist or a urologist may be the one to make a diagnosis and recommend treatment.
 If you are worried about possible symptoms of herpes, you can also visit your nearest sexual health clinic.

 How common is herpes?